liao961120/intra/main.md

 least some rapid-changing phenomena do not leave reliable traces in passive measures that could be monitored continuously.
 Given this difficult situation, it may be better to let go of the fixation on "quantitative" analysis.
-Indeed, in practical clinical work, qualitative judgments inform treatment planning much more than quantitative assessments.
-There is no reason why these kinds of qualitative analyses cannot be employed in a temporarily fine-grained manner.
+Indeed, in clinical practice, qualitative judgments inform treatment planning much more than quantitative assessments.
+There is no reason why these kinds of qualitative analyses cannot be employed in a temporally finer-grained manner.
 Voice recording along with highly accurate automated audio transcription technologies [e.g., @radford2022] have lowered the barrier for such qualitative data collection.
 Gathering qualitative data in such finer-grained details can